Strictly atomic modules in definable categories: Mittag-Leffler and relatively atomic modules

-It is this property (3) which we will use in what follows as the definition of the corresponding modules in the more general context of definable categories.
-That relativisation to definable categories ${\cal D}$ is done in \cite{RotHab} (e.g.~\cite[2.2]{RotHab}) and subsequent papers (e.g.~\cite{AngHerML}, \cite{GAIRT}).
-In the terminology of those references we would refer to our modules of interest as ${\cal D}^{\rm d}$-Mittag-Leffler, where ${\cal D}^{\rm d}$ is the dual definable category (see \cite[\S 3.4.2]{PreNBK}) of ${\cal D}$.
-This would be slightly clumsy and, with possible extensions to non-additive situations in mind, worse since, in more general contexts, there seems not to be the nice, multiple-level, theory of duality that one has in the additive context.
-So we will follow \cite{RotSML} (and the earlier references \cite{RotHab}, \cite{KucRot} and \cite{RotML2}) and take property (3) as the basis of our terminology.
+The equivalence of (i) and (iii) is a special case of \cite[2.2]{RotHab}.
+It is the property (iii) which we will use in what follows as the definition of the corresponding modules in the more general context of definable categories.
+The above result, done for general definable categories ${\cal D}$ in place of ${\rm Mod}\mbox{-}R$, is in \cite{RotHab} (e.g.~\cite[2.2]{RotHab}); also see subsequent papers, e.g.~\cite{RotML}, ~\cite{PunRoth}, \cite{AngHerML}, \cite{GAIRT}.
+In the terminology of those references we would refer to our modules of interest as ${\cal D}^{\rm d}$-Mittag-Leffler, where ${\cal D}^{\rm d}$ is the dual definable category (see Section \ref{secmodth}) of ${\cal D}$.
+This would be slightly clumsy and also not extendable to non-additive definable categories (\cite{KubRo}, \cite{LackTend}) where there seems not to be the nice, multiple-level, theory of duality that one has in the additive context.
+So we will follow \cite{RotSML} (and the earlier references \cite{RotHab}, \cite{KucRot} and \cite{RotML2}) and take property (iii) as the basis of our terminology.

-We recall some properties of Mittag-Leffler modules and their relation to pure-projective modules.
+We recall some properties of Mittag-Leffler modules and their relation to {\bf pure-projective} modules - modules which are direct summands of (infinite) direct sums of finitely presented modules.

 \begin{theorem}

 (1) Every pure-projective $R$-module, in particular every finitely presented $R$-module, is ML.

 (2) Every direct sum of ML modules is ML, as is every pure submodule, in particular every direct summand, of an ML module.